guni12/siteshop/application/README.md

-Siteshop, the site directory
+Siteshop, the application directory
 =========================

-Some people would call this the site directory, I call it the application directory.
+Some people would call this the application directory, I call it the application directory.
 It should contain the code to actually make a working website.
 When Siteshop is deployed, and extended into a website, then this directory should be the only place where content changes.

 The config.php
 ---------------
-The file `config.php` holds the configuration for this site.
+The file `config.php` holds the configuration for this application.

 The src-directory